 But why me?

-That is a question that bothers me because I know I am not more intelligent, more spiritual, more wise than anyone else.
+That is a question that bothers me because I know I am not more intelligent, more spiritual, more “good” than anyone else.
 I did nothing to earn this.
 It was a gift in the truest sense of the word.
 There have been many times over the years where even just remembering this experience has given me strength during times of doubt.
-To be clear though, my faith is not based solely on this event.
-Rather, my faith has grown steadily as God has transformed my heart and continually proven Himself faithful in my life and in the lives of those around me who follow Jesus.
-So I offer these lyrics from the song that was playing during my experience as further evidence that what occurred was more than just some sort of natural phenomenon.
+So I offer these lyrics from the song that was playing during my experience as further evidence that what occurred was from God.
 Now of course you can say that I just searched for some lyrics that sounded spiritual by a popular rock band, and invented this whole story about a song playing during my experience.
-Well, let’s look a little deeper into the song at something that would be much more difficult to fake…
+Well, let’s look a little deeper into the song at something that would be much more difficult to fake.

 This next piece of evidence from the song Parabola will connect with some of my previous experiences.
-First, just a quick reminder of the two injuries I sustained.
+First, just a quick reminder of the two injuries I sustained during my years at college.
 My hand in 2001, and the fence incident in 2002.
 Now, let’s look at the music video for Parabola.
 Yes, I am an adult, and I’m actually going to present a music video as evidence for God’s interaction in my life.
 Really.

 I don’t remember seeing the music video until a week or two after my experience, when I was back at college.
 We didn’t have YouTube back in 2003, so I had to download music videos off the internet.
-During that time in my life, I loved to sit around in my apartment, smoke weed, drink and watch music videos – my roommates from that time could confirm this.
-So I finally got around to downloading the music video for the song Parabola, and again, I was presented with something that is extremely relevant to my experience.
-Now most of the video is pure nonsense, the entire beginning is just random weirdness – typical of most TOOL videos.
-But fast forward to the end of the song around 8:40 (click here) and watch the video sequence during the heavy guitar riff I referred to earlier.
+As I said previously, during that time in my life, I loved to sit around in my apartment, smoke weed, drink and watch music videos – my roommates from that time could confirm this.
+So I finally got around to downloading the music video for the song Parabola, and again, I was presented with something extremely relevant to my experience.
+Now most of the video is pure nonsense, the entire beginning is…weird – typical of most TOOL videos.
+But fast forward to the end of the song around 8:40 (click here) and watch the video sequence during the heavy guitar riff I mentioned earlier.

 Freaky?
 Yes.
 But the parallel to what I experienced is undeniable.
 Let’s look even closer at what’s going on here.